+Besides affecting transport, uniaxial strain that breaks the $C_{4z}\mathcal T$ symmetry can also induce valley polarization and split the energies of spin-up and spin-down corner modes.
+Moreover, with in-plane N\'eel vector, we find that Fe$_2$Cl$_2$O is a multiferroic, with both magnetic ordering and ferroelasticity.
+Uniaxial strain can be used to switch its N\'eel vector in the plane, as discussed in Supporting Information.

-In conclusion, our study establishes monolayer iron oxyhalides Fe$_2X_2$O ($X$ = Cl, Br, I) as a novel family of 2D altermagnetic real Chern insulators, characterized by stable $d$-wave altermagnetic ordering with Néel temperatures around 100 K, semiconducting band gaps above 2 eV, and nontrivial real Chern numbers in each spin channel.
-The resulting spin-polarized topological corner modes, coupled with strong altermagnetism-valley-spin-lattice interactions, result in innovative phenomena such as valley-selective optical excitation via linear dichroism, strain-induced valley polarization, and tunable charge/spin conductivities.
-Notably, the multiferroic nature of Fe$_2$Cl$_2$O allows a strong coupling between altermagnetism and ferroelasticity, enabling strain-mediated switching of the Néel vector.
+In summary, our study establishes monolayer iron oxyhalides Fe$_2X_2$O ($X$ = Cl, Br, I) as a novel family of 2D altermagnetic real Chern insulators, characterized by nontrivial real Chern numbers and spin-polarized topological corner modes in each spin channel.
+The strong altermagnetism-valley-spin-lattice interactions in these materials lead to innovative phenomena, such as valley linear dichroism, strain-induced valley polarization, tunable charge/spin conductivities, and multiferroic coupling enabled switching of Néel vector.
 These findings highlight the profound potential of iron oxyhalides as versatile platforms for advancing spintronics, valleytronics, and quantum technologies, bridging magnetic topology with emergent degrees of freedom in 2D materials.